Azure-Samples/hello-spring-function-azure/README.md

 [Switch to the `gradle` branch](../../tree/gradle/)

+This branch uses __Maven__ to build the application:

+- It uses the Azure Functions Plugin for Maven, documented at [https://github.com/microsoft/azure-maven-plugins/tree/develop/azure-functions-maven-plugin](https://github.com/microsoft/azure-maven-plugins/tree/develop/azure-functions-maven-plugin)
+- Use the `gradle` branch to use __Gradle__ instead: [Switch to the `gradle` branch](../../tree/gradle/)

 ## Features

 This is just a "Hello, world", but it uses domain objects so it's easy to extend to do something more complex.